wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

+Drag and drop is good, being quick is better.
+[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html provides a clever interface to add and manage form elements quickly -- while quick means easy.

+The admin ui helps you to keep track of your form structure.
+No matter if simple or complicated forms, you never get lost in scrolling to find your fields.

+The results are great, too.
+Checkout some [demo forms](http://crosstec.de/en/wordpress-forms-demos.html).

-[Contact forms](http://crosstec.de/en/wordpress-forms-download.html), feedback forms, order forms or any other kind of form you need in WordPress are now possible with just one plugin.
+[Contact forms](http://crosstec.de/en/wordpress-forms-download.html), feedback forms, order forms or any other kind of form you need in WordPress are possible with just this plugin.
 Use the flexibility of Breezing Forms to create even complex form applications -- for both, mobile devices and desktop by creating only one form -- less work, double the fun.

-Instead of the usual drag and drop interface that slows you down on larger form creation, Breezing Forms provides a clever interface to add and manage form elements quickly -- while quick means easy.

-The form creation interface also helps you to keep an overview over large and complex form structures and getting your job done faster.
-Just try it and you'll see what we mean ;)

 When talking about mobile forms, we are not just talking about responsive layouts (which are supported anyway) but about displaying your forms in an app way manner -- easier for your website visitors to handle even complex data input and not getting irritated by the rest of your website's contents.

 As example, please open this form with your desktop and mobile browser:
 [Mobile Form Demo](http://crosstec.de/.sub-breezingformswpdemo/)

-All this is done by creating only one form and activated with 1-click.
+All this is done by creating only one form and activated with one click.

 Besides mobile forms and quick form creation, Breezing Forms includes other useful features like multi-page forms, Salesforce, Dropbox, Mailchimp, summary pages, payments, conditional fields, themes and many more.
 See [demos and videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.